katjatuma/katjatuma.github.io/index.md

 <ul style="text-align: left;">
 <li>
 Security4AI and AI4Security.
-Investigating how to secure AI, how AI could be used safely to security risk management, secure software development.
+Investigating how to secure AI, how AI could be used safely for security risk management and secure software development.
 </li>
 <li>
 Empirical methods for security.
 Evidence-based research is my passion.
 In my research I design and conducting controlled experiments, industrial case studies and studies involving human participants.